jessonfoo/homebrew-desc/README.md

 ### Search Package Descriptions

-If you don't know the package name, but are looking for packages with descriptions that contain a certain phrase, you can do that, too:
+If you don't know the package name, but are looking for packages with names or descriptions that contain a certain phrase, you can do that, too:

     $ brew desc -s key-value